7 Plastic Surgery Myths That Just Won’t Go Away

 Want more facts about plastic surgery?
 Talk to a qualified plastic surgeon.

 Consulting in person with an experienced, board certified plastic surgeon is a surefire way to get reliable, helpful plastic surgery information.
-If you are considering plastic surgery in eastern Oregon, we invite you to contact Eugene plastic surgeon Dr. Kiya Movassaghi for a personal consultation.
+If you are considering plastic surgery in Eugene, Oregon, we invite you to contact Eugene plastic surgeon Dr. Kiya Movassaghi for a personal consultation.
 Dr. Movassaghi is board certified in plastic surgery, has more than 15 years of experience in plastic surgery for the breast, face and body, and will take time to listen to your concerns, answer your questions, and discuss effective options to achieve your aesthetic goals.

 Leave a Comment